cerc-io/stack-orchestrator/app/data/stacks/fixturenet-payments/demo.md

   # http://127.0.0.1:3004/#/members?invitation=<INVITATION>
   ```

+## Run

+### MobyMask App

-* Open app in a browser using the invite link
+* Open app in a browser (where MetaMask was setup) using the invite link

-* Run the following in the browser console to enable logs:
+* Run the following in browser console to enable logs:

   ```bash
   localStorage.debug = 'ts-nitro:*'